-Staffing issues affected some of its services, as well as 'Storm Doris' in February 2017 contributing to delays, have affected GTR ongoing poor performance.
+Staffing issues affecting some of its services, as well as Storm Doris contributing to delays have affected GTR ongoing poor performance.
 Whilst industrial action has affected performance, the PPM statistics mask the full impact of the dispute.
 This is because GTR implemented a revised timetable on strike days.
 Trains excluded from the plan of the day before 22:00 on the previous day are not included in the PPM calculations

-Heathrow Express recorded the largest reduction, with their PPM falling from 93.3% in Q4 2015-16 to 88.6% in Q4 2016-17, a 4.7 percentage point reduction.
+Heathrow Express recorded the largest deduction, with their PPM falling from 93.3% in Q4 2015-16 to 88.6% in Q4 2016-17, a 4.7 percentage point reduction.
 Track and signalling failures resulted in a large decrease in PPM.